jacobhood/Challonge-DotNet/README.md

 so there's a chance it's a Challonge-side issue.
 - Some of the enums are almost certainly incomplete.
 For example, I couldn't find an up-to-date list of tournament states, so I don't know if the
 `TournamentState` enum contains all possible values, nor if it contains invalid values.
 I'll provide updates as discrepancies are discovered.
+- The `HasAttachment` property of `Match` does not appear to be set to true when a `MatchAttachment` is created; however, the `AttachmentCount` property is incremented.